 Reef Dive, Ghar Lapsi, Malta

-Ghar Lapsi is located in Siggiewi, which is located down the south coast of Malta right next door to Zurrieq.
-Ghar Lapsi is one of the few places where you can enter the water from the shore and is a relaxing and easy, shallow dive site.
+Ghar Lapsi is located in Siggiewi, which is located on the south-west coast of Malta.
+Ghar Lapsi is one of the few places on the west coast where you can enter the water from the shore, and is a relaxing, scenic and shallow dive site.
+Ghar Lapsi is also a very beautiful place above water, with stunning cliffs and rock formations, and is a popular swimming and snorkelling spot too.

-The beautiful reef dive also offers a 40-meter long tunnel at the beginning or end of your dive.
-Once exiting the tunnel at the start of your dive, you will come out along the reef and within 10m is the sandbed where you can find stingrays, flying gurnards, octopus, and many small marine critters.
+The reef dive also offers a 40-meter long tunnel at the beginning or end of your dive.
+Once exiting the tunnel, you will come out along the reef and within 10m is a large, clean sand patch where you can find stingrays, flying gurnards, octopuses, cuttlefish and many small marine critters.

 The Caves

-You can start your dive going threw a shallow tunnel with the depth between 4 to 5 meters.
-The length is only about 40m long from one side to the other.
+You can start your dive going through a stunning shallow tunnel with a depth between 3 to 6 meters.
+The length is about 40m long from one side to the other.
 Through the caves, there are 6 exit points with a lot of light penetrating into the caves through all the crevices and brightening up the entire tunnel.
-The caves can get narrow in some areas so its best to just follow the guide as they take you through the thicker sections.
+The caves can get narrow in some areas so good trim and buoyancy control are a must.

 Finger Reef and Crib

 The crib can be found at 22m underneath a mini overhang.
-This crib is of Life Size figures resembling a nativity scene.
+This crib is of Life Size wooden figures resembling a nativity scene, left in memorial.

 Middle Reef